ErosMLima/ErosMLima/README.md

 ## Hello, How are you? 😀🗺️

-👨 My name is **Eros MLima**, I have 35 years, I'm focused in **Front-end / Back-end / Mobile / Cybersecurity** for now I'm a generalist developer.🎓
+👨 My name is **Eros MLima** (future Agile Scrum Master³), I have 35 years, I'm focused in **Front-end / Back-end / Mobile / Cybersecurity** for now I'm a generalist developer.🎓

-📚 I'm studying [Computer Sciences and Software Engineering](https://www.igti.com.br/custom/desenvolvedor-front-end/) through a Bootcamp offered by *Digital Innovation One Inc. and Harvard CS50* - making courses and lectures for achieve my goals.
+📚 I'm studying [Computer Sciences¹ and Software Engineering²](https://www.igti.com.br/custom/desenvolvedor-front-end/) through a Bootcamp offered by *Digital Innovation One Inc. and Harvard CS50* - making courses and lectures for achieve my goals.
 I'm developing applications using the tecnologies like:
 **Python**, **JavaScript**, **PHP**, **.NET**, **NodeJS**, **React**, **C#**, **NoSQL**, **Django**, **Flask** and **MongoDB**.

-## Skills
+## Skills☕️

 <!-- Skills -->
 Some of my skills and knowledges like Jr. Developer :